GDP-ADMIN/gen-ai-examples/examples/gen-ai-hello-world/README.md

 ## MacOS Problem

-If you are using MacOS, you might encounter an error related to the `libmagic` library:
+If you are using macOS, you might encounter an error related to the `libmagic` library:

 > _ImportError: failed to find libmagic.
 Check your installation_